wazo-platform/wazo-doc/source/system/xivo-dird/stock_plugins.rst

 contacts.
 The ``privates`` backend needs a working Consul installation.
 This backend works with the privates service, which allows users to add private contacts.

+The complete list of fields is in :ref:`private-contact-attributes`.

 Configuration
 ^^^^^^^^^^^^^